-In the book, The Growth Strategy That’s Being Ignored, by Paul Rouke, a number of the contributors argue that for conversion rate optimisation (CRO) to be a significant driver of growth a customer centric approach needs to be embedded into the company’s culture from the C-suite downwards.
-There was also a consensus that it is essential to understand users and align the customer experience with their desires and motivations.
+In the book, The Growth Strategy That’s Being Ignored, Paul Rouke and other contributors argue that for conversion rate optimisation (CRO) to be a significant driver of growth a customer centric approach needs to be embedded into the company’s culture.
+This need to come from the C-suite down and requires aligning the customer experience with visitor needs and motivations.

 “We need to re-align optimisation to the user experience.
 Understanding our users, listening to their feedback and empathising with their needs is the only way to truly understand what needs to be optimised.”
 Dr David Darmanin, Founder & CEO of Hotjar – (from The Growth Strategy That’s Being Ignored).

 However, whilst this sounds all well and good, CRO can only be a driver of genuine business growth if it first persuades more visitors to achieve their goals.
 The business’s goals should of course be aligned to customer goals.
 Think about it, improving awareness, engagement, intent or the overall customer experience doesn’t matter two hoots unless you persuade more users to convert in a profitable and sustainable way.